Moral Values of the Left and Right – History Shows Which Works for All Americans

 – Stopped paying citizenship dues in proportion to their use of national resources that enabled their success,

-– Stopped investment in non-profit research,
+– Minimized investment in non-profit research,

 Here is a side-by-side comparison of the Me and We moral values.
-Holding either set of values, or a mixture thereof, determines where one stands on topics like the sequester, extending the debt limit, health care, separation of church and state, civil rights, liberty, freedom, race, voter IDs, what to do about unintended pregnancies, public education, public libraries, public roads, public research, public display of religious icons, school prayers, critical thinking, global warming, privatization, public investment, corporate governance, representative governance, success requirements, systemic causation, American exceptionalism, race exceptionalism, gun safety, child safety, prayer in public schools, torture, honor, common good, common wealth, free enterprise, government, non-profit investing, spending, citizenship dues, taxes, etc.
+Holding either set of values, or a mixture thereof, determines where one stands on topics like the sequester, extending the debt limit, health care, separation of church and state, civil rights, liberty, freedom, race, voter IDs, what to do about unintended pregnancies, public education, public libraries, public roads, public research, public display of religious icons, school prayers, critical thinking, global warming, privatization, public investment, corporate governance, representative governance, success determinants, systemic causation, American exceptionalism, race exceptionalism, gun safety, child safety, prayer in public schools, torture, honor, common good, common wealth, free enterprise, government, non-profit investing, spending, citizenship dues (taxes), etc.

-Strict Father “Me” Worldview | Nurturant Parent “We” Worldview |
+Strict Father “Me” Worldview Nurturant Parent “We” Worldview

-Freedom and liberty should only be limited by self-restriction. | Freedom and liberty need limits based on laws that make sure those limitations are consistent and understood. |
+Freedom and liberty should be limited only by self-restraint.
+Freedom and liberty need government-imposed limits that limit the abuse of those who see no need for self-restraint.

-Individuals are responsible only for their own well-being. | Individuals are responsible for both their own well-being and the well-being of others. |
+Individuals are responsible only for their own well-being and success.
+Individuals are responsible for both their own well-being and the well-being and success of others.

-Noble Lies about threats to freedom and liberty are part of the arsenal for convincing the masses of what is morally right. | Compassion, empathy, and responsibility for all Americans provide for understanding of what is morally right |
+Severe punishment and “Noble Lies” about threats to individual freedom and liberty are part of the authoritarian arsenal for convincing the masses of what is morally right.
+Compassion, empathy, and responsibility for all Americans provide for understanding of what is morally right

-A strict father enforces a hierarchy of superiority with God at the top, humans over nature, and white men over women, children, minorities, and especially poor women, children, and minorities who are poor because they lack self-discipline. | There is no hierarchy of superiority – each individual is equally protected from harm and equally empowered for success by both parents. |
+A strict father enforces a hierarchy of superiority with God at the top, humans over nature, white men over women, children, minorities, and especially poor women, children, and minorities who are poor.
+Each individual is equally protected from harm and equally empowered for success by other citizens and a representative government.

-The strict father will use severe punishment to teach right from wrong. | The nurturant parents will teach right from wrong by caring and showing responsibility for themselves and others. |
+The strict father will use severe punishment to teach moral values of a social hierarchy.
+The nurturant parents will teach moral values by caring and showing responsibility for themselves and others.

-The social responsibility to provide for the common good is an immoral imposition on individual liberty. | Those who make more from the common good should pay more to maintain it. |
+The social responsibility to provide for the common good is an immoral imposition on individual liberty (greed).
+Those who benefit more from the common good should pay more to maintain it.

-The country is better off if everyone depends totally on personal responsibility. | The country is better off when everyone depends on both personal and social responsibility. |
+The country is better off if everyone depends totally on personal responsibility.
+The country is better off when everyone depends on both personal and social responsibility.

-Success is due only to self-discipline and if you lack self-discipline you are immoral and deserve your circumstances – you’re on your own. | Success is due to self-discipline, innate talent, when you were born, where you were born, what family you were born into, your parent’s choice of friends and religion, your relatives, your teachers, the other kids of your age, your mother’s health care while you were in utero, and other factors and circumstances including the indirect support of others through their government – we’re all in this together. |
+Success is due only to self-discipline and if you lack self-discipline you are immoral and deserve your circumstances – you’re on your own.
+Success is due to self-discipline, innate talent, when you were born, where you were born, what family you were born into, your parent’s choice of friends and religion, your relatives, your teachers, the other kids of your age, your mother’s health care while you were in utero, and other factors and circumstances including the public support of others through their government – we’re all in this together.

-Government is bad because it has no self-discipline and free enterprise is a perfect example of self-discipline to enable the success of the individual. | Government and free enterprise are as perfect as the citizens or employees who run them and we need both in balance to enable the success of the nation. |
+Government is bad because it has no self-discipline while free enterprise is a perfect example of self-discipline to enable the success of the individual.
+Government and free enterprise are as perfect as the citizens or employees who run them and we need both in balance to enable the success of the nation.

-Government is necessary for protection only from internal and external threats to freedom and liberty of authority figures (white men). | Government must protect and empower its citizens equally to maximize the freedoms and liberties of all citizens including protection from the excesses of free enterprise. |
+Government is necessary for protection only from internal and external threats to freedom and liberty of authority figures (white men).
+Government must protect and empower its citizens equally to maximize the freedoms and liberties of all citizens including protection from the excesses of free enterprise.

 Privatize all non-defense government functions.
-Liberty is maximal personal responsibility, which requires maximal privatization – and profitization – of all that we do for each other together, jointly as a unified nation – The Public. | Any government function which protects and empowers citizens should never be privatized.
-Privatization creates corporate governance, that is accountable to a small set of key shareholders, and replaces representative governance, that is accountable to voters. |
+Liberty is maximal personal responsibility, which requires maximal privatization – and profitization – of all that we do for each other together, jointly as a unified nation – The Public.
+Any government function which protects and empowers citizens should never be privatized.
+Privatization creates corporate governance, that is accountable to a small set of key shareholders, and replaces representative governance, that is accountable to voters.

 Each worldview makes choices based on their values.
 Here are some examples of those choices.
 Which would you chose?